Exciting toys Stone shop: Svatoslavova 554/1, Prague 4 - Nusle

 weight: digital scale - net including driver without batteries and charging accessories

-The sound of vibrators - about 5 cm from the microphone of a higher-end android phone in the app.
+Sound of vibrators - about 5 cm from the microphone of the android phone.
 Measurements at this distance correspond to the manufacturers of various products, although sometimes the values are measured a meter or even 10m from the device (e.g. for commercial refrigeration compressors).
 Quieter vibrators have 50-60 db, the standard is around 70 db.

 Further information